Mintuci: Folklore

-The mintuci are reputedly of the height and stature of a 3-year old to a 12 or 13 year-old human, and it has a head of hair without a "plate" like the kappa (though having fleshy, bald patches on their heads), and though they may be bald-headed the males and females still can be distinguished, or so it has been told in tale where the mintuci appears in the Ishikari River.
+The mintuci are reputed to be of the height and stature of a 3-year-old to a 12-year-old or 13-year-old human.
+It has a head of hair without a "plate" like the kappa (though having fleshy, bald patches on their heads), and though they may be bald, the males and females can still be distinguished, or so it has been told in the tale where the mintuci appears in the Ishikari River.